kyma-project/rafter/hack/charts/rafter-asyncapi-service/README.md

 That command installs the release with the `rafter-service-monitor` name for the ServiceMonitor custom resource.

-Alternatively, you can provide a YAML file while installing the chart to specify the values for the mentioned parameters.
+Alternatively, use the default values in [values.yaml](./values.yaml) or provide a YAML file while installing the chart to specify the values for configurable parameters.
 See this example:

 ``` bash
 helm install --name rafter-release -f values.yaml incubator/rafter-asyncapi-service
 ```

-**TIP:** You can also use the default [values.yaml](./values.yaml).

 ### Template values.yaml

-You can template `values.yaml` for the AsyncAPI Service chart, using such Helm variables as `.Chart.*`, or `.Values.*`.
+You can template `values.yaml` for the AsyncAPI Service chart using such Helm variables as `.Chart.*`, or `.Values.*`.
 See this example:

 ``` yaml
 pod: